-- (i) require a [no] variance or other approval from a [from City Code is required; (3) no] city board or commission [approval is required]; - (ii) [(4) there will be no] increase [in] the existing footprint of the dock[, bulkhead,] or shoreline access; [and] - (iii) add, change, or replace structural components, including load bearing beams or walls, piers, pilings, or structural components; or - (iv) add new walls. - [(5) the work is authorized under Section 25-2-963 (Modification and Maintenance of Noncomplying Structures) or Section 25-2-964 (Restoration and Use of Damaged or Destroyed Noncomplying Structures)].
+- (i) require a [no] variance or other approval from a [from City Code is required; (3) no] city board or commission [approval is required]; - (ii) [(4) there will be no] increase [in] the existing footprint of the dock[, bulkhead,] or shoreline access; [and] - (iii) add, change, or replace structural components, including load bearing beams or walls, piers, pilings; or - (iv) add new walls. - [(5)] [the work is authorized under Section 25-2-963 (Modification and Maintenance of Noncomplying Structures) or Section 25-2-964 (Restoration and Use of Damaged or Destroyed Noncomplying Structures)]. - (3) A site plan is not required to repair a bulkhead if: - (a) the bulkhead was legally constructed; - (b) the repair does not exceed 25% of the bulkhead or portion of a bulkhead existing on a lot or tract; and - (c) no repair to the bulkhead was done without a site plan in the previous three years. - (M) An exemption under this section does not waive applicable requirements for obtaining a building permit and may not include modifications to a non-complying structure, including repair or maintenance, except as provided under Chapter 25-2, Subchapter C, Article 8 (Noncomplying Structures).